i-winxd/SNIFF/README.md

 Developed for use internally at SiIvaGunner.

 # Fork modifications
 Added Kade Engine 1.6 support.
-Okay google, how do I compile this
+See details on release.

+# Credits
+The original repo can be found here: https://github.com/PrincessMtH/SNIFF